Skip to main content

 • Number of objects: to count the number of values in a group or range.

 • A pie chart is suitable for displaying a small number of aggregation attribute values, e.g. for the top 5 values.
-If there are more attributes and some of them take up a small part of the pie, they will be displayed on the chart as narrow slices that are difficult to see on the widget.
+If there are more attributes and some of them take up a small part of the pie, they will be displayed on the chart as narrow slices that are difficult to see in the widget.

 • A pie chart should contain all grouping attribute values from the sample to display the correct percentages.
 If you selected the top 5 or top 10 values as the text grouping attribute when creating a widget or editing it, group the remaining values that are not in the top by selecting the Show other checkbox.